Regularity and completeness of half-Lie groups

 \subsection{Geodesic equation.}

 The geodesic equation on Lie groups can be expressed equivalently in Lagrangian form as $\smash{\nabla_{\partial t}c_t=0}$ or in Eulerian form as $\smash{u_t=\on{ad}_u^\top u}$, where $\smash{u=(T_e\mu^c)\i c_t}$ is the right-trivialized velocity \cite{arnold1966, arnold1998topological}.
-This is thanks to the formula $\smash{\nabla_{R_X}R_X=R_{\on{ad}_X^\top X}}$, which relates the Levi-Civita covariant derivative to the transpose of the adjoint.
-Existence of one implies of existence of the other and always holds for strong Riemannian metrics but not necessarily for weak Riemannian metrics~\cite{bauer2014homogenous}.
+This is thanks to the formula $\smash{\nabla_{R_X}R_X=R_{\on{ad}_X^\top X}}$, which relates the Levi-Civita covariant derivative to the transpose of the adjoint; here $R_X$ is the right invariant vector field corresponding to $X$ Existence of one implies existence of the other and always holds for strong Riemannian metrics but not necessarily for weak Riemannian metrics~\cite{bauer2014homogenous}.
 For half-Lie groups, the Lagrangian description remains valid, but the Eulerian description breaks down.
 There are several reasons for this.
 First, the right-trivialized velocity $u$ may not be differentiable (or even continuous) in time and therefore cannot solve the Eulerian geodesic equation $\smash{u_t=\on{ad}_u^\top u}$ in any standard sense.
 Second, as we show next, the transposed adjoint $\smash{\on{ad}_u^\top u}$ exists merely for $u \in T_eG^1$ and is non-unique unless $T_eG^1$ is dense in $T_eG$.

 \begin{lemma}[Geodesic equation] Let $G$ be a right half-Lie group carrying a right-invariant Riemannian metric $g$.
 Then, existence of the Christoffel symbol $\Gamma$, defined in charts as

 implies the existence of the transpose of the adjoint as a quadratic mapping $TG^1\to TG$, defined as